Workplace noise monitoring

-The Noise at Work Regulations requires employers to carry out workplace noise monitoring as an essential part of their Health and Safety strategy to help combat the effects of workplace noise pollution on employees.
+The Noise at Work Regulations requires employers to carry out workplace noise monitoring (also known as an occupational noise assessment) as an essential part of their Health and Safety strategy to help combat the effects of workplace noise pollution on employees.
 If you are a Safety Professional operating in a noisy work environment and tasked with this responsibility it might seem a complex task, but Pulsar Instruments is here to make it easier for you.

 Firstly, it is always worth reminding yourself about what you are trying to achieve in order to safeguard the hearing of your workers:

 "Minimising or avoiding the risk of noise-induced hearing loss in the workplace to comply with local, noise-based, up-to-date legislation"

 Secondly, you need to gain an understanding of your responsibilities under such Noise Legislation or Regulations.
 In the European Union legislation is usually based on a European Directive that is then modified to suit the needs of each particular country, for example, in the United Kingdom, the ‘The Control of Noise at Work Regulations 2005’ are based on the European Union Directive 2003/10/EC “The physical agents (noise)” directive and expanded upon by the UK's Health & Safety Executive.
 Other regions, countries and territories may have their own local rules.